The Tom Ewell Show: Critical reception

 After its debut in September 1960, The Tom Ewell Show struggled in the ratings.
 In an interview with Associated Press television critic Cynthia Lowry published on December 4, 1960, Ewell explained that he had examined early reviews of the show after its debut episode and found some positive ones, but also discovered that the negative reviews reflected two main concerns he also had about the show's writing and performances, i.e., that it depicted the Tom Potter character as "too much of a boob," with too great a focus on his ineptness rather than on "real comedy," and that it attempted "to play farce in a realistic situation" even though farce is not realistic, leading to an inappropriate tempo and defeating the effort at farce.
 Ewell promised that changes in the show's writing and acting to address these problems would be apparent beginning with the episode ("Site Unseen") broadcast on December 6, 1960.
 The Potter family pets, Mitzi the dog and a parakeet, also were dropped from the series, Ewell explaining that acting with the animals had proven not to be worth the effort.

 The new approach Ewell described in December 1960 did not save The Tom Ewell Show.
 A television article carried in the April 4, 1961, edition of The Herald and Review of Decatur, Illinois, stated that "The Tom Ewell Show probably will be dropped in July [1961]."
+An article carried in the May 2, 1961, edition of the same newspaper indicated that the series had indeed been dropped.

 Broadcast schedule

 The Tom Ewell Show lasted a single season.
-Its 32 episodes were broadcast in the United States on CBS at 9:00 PM Eastern Time on Tuesday nights from September 27, 1960, through May 23, 1961.
+Its 32 episodes were broadcast in the United States on CBS at 9:00 pm Eastern Time on Tuesday nights from September 27, 1960, through May 23, 1961.
 Eight of the episodes were shown as summer repeats in the same timeslot from May 30, 1961, through July 18, 1961.